nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

 Its default value is ``115200``.
 When not specified, it is set to the last value set for the variable and stored in the flash memory.
-If there is no value stored for the variable, it is set to its default value.If not specified , will use previous value.
+If there is no value stored for the variable, it is set to its default value.
+If not specified, the previous value is used.

 The ``<hwfc>`` parameter accepts the following integer values: